 Now if you are not finding what you love to do for someone else, why not consider starting your own small business?
 It will give you the freedom to explore more of doing what you love.
-This could be the perfect looking for career change option for you.
+This could be the perfect thing when looking for career change options for you.

 You could always start part-time and build up a full-time business if you are still working.

 So are you looking for a career change or to start new biz in the new year?
 I’d love to hear from you in the comments below.